Jan Jananayagam

-Janani (Jan) Jananayagam (ஜனனி (ஜான்) ஜனநாயகம்) is a British Tamil banking professional, activist and politician.
+Janani Jananayagam (ஜனனி (ஜான்) ஜனநாயகம்) is a British Tamil banking professional, activist and politician.
 She was an independent candidate for the London region in the 2009 European Parliamentary elections.

 Early life

 Jan was born in Jaffna, Sri Lanka but spent most of her youth in Nigeria and Zambia where her parents were teachers.
 Later she and her parents emigrated to the United Kingdom.
 She studied at the University of Manchester and graduated with distinction in computing and information systems.
 She later received a master's degree in applied mathematics from Imperial College London and a Master of Business Administration from INSEAD business school.